-Public authority should elaborate a national policy of recognizing prior non-formal and informal learning for the purpose of accessing higher education.
-Public authority ensures that National Qualifications Framework facilitates recognition of prior non-formal and informal learning.
-Public authority should ensure the provision of legal regulations and funding to facilitate the recognition of prior non-formal and informal learning for migrants, refugees and students with a refugee-like background, based on the provisions of the Lisbon Recognition Convention.
+- Public authority has elaborated a national policy of recognizing prior non-formal and/or informal learning for the purpose of accessing higher education. - Public authority ensures that National Qualifications Framework facilitates recognition of prior non-formal and/or informal learning. - Public authority ensures the provision of legal regulations and funding to facilitate the recognition of prior non-formal and/or informal learning for migrants, refugees and students with a refugee-like background, based on the provisions of the Lisbon Recognition Convention.